itsyourturn/HelpBuddyAI/README.md

 - **Core AI**:
   - Google Gemini 2.0 Flash Exp for natural language processing
-  - LangGraph for agent workflow management
+  - LangChain for agent workflow and tool integration
   - LangSmith for monitoring and tracking

 - **Backend & Storage**: